php-fig/fig-standards/proposed/http-message-meta.md

   value, and then re-injects the discovered value.
 This practice requires that cookie parameters in the request be mutable.
 (For one example, see the [Laravel cookie implementation](http://laravel.com/docs/4.2/requests#cookies).)
-- Path parameters can _only_ be discovered by the application, generally during the process commonly described as routing.
-As such, path parameters must be mutable.
+- Derived attributes will vary based on the application logic (in particular, routing), and are the result of inspecting the request; as such, they must be mutable.

 #### What about "special" header values?